 Using Gifting Strategies for Married and Single Individuals as Part of NJ Estate Planning

-Married individuals have more gifting options than someone widowed, divorced, or never married.
+Married individuals have more gifting options than those who are widowed, divorced, or never married.

-Techniques involving the unlimited marital deduction typically serve as a cornerstone of federal and NJ transfer-tax planning for married persons.
+Techniques involving the unlimited marital deduction typically serve as a cornerstone of federal and New Jersey transfer-tax planning for married persons.
 For a single individual, the unlimited marital deduction is not available.

 A single individual whose estate is expected to exceed the Federal and Estate tax exemption amount must look to other tax-minimizing strategies.